Loudoun County Public Schools: Sexual assaults and charges

 On May 28, 2021, a male teenager was accused of sexually assaulting a female student in a girls' restroom at Stone Bridge High School in Ashburn.
 The two had agreed to meet in the restroom, where they had previously engaged in consensual sexual encounters.
 School officials immediately reported the assault to law enforcement.
 Following a weeks-long investigation by the Loudoun County Sheriff's Office, a 14-year-old male was arrested on July 8, 2021, and charged with two counts of forcible sodomy.
 The suspect spent time in a juvenile detention facility before being released and placed on electronic monitoring.
 He was transferred to Broad Run High School in Ashburn.

 On October 6, 2021, the same male teenager, aged 15 at the time, was accused of sexually assaulting a female student in an empty classroom at Broad Run High School.
 The male student was arrested the following day and charged with sexual battery and abduction of a fellow student.
 He was again held in a juvenile detention facility.

 On October 25, 2021, the suspect was found guilty on all charges for the May 28 assault.
 On November 15, 2021, the suspect pleaded no contest to a felony charge of abduction and a misdemeanor count of sexual battery for the October 6 assault.
 He was set to be sentenced on December 13, 2021, but sentencing was delayed until January 2022 in order for the court to perform a psychology evaluation on him and explore residential treatment facility options.
 In January 2022, the suspect was found guilty on all four charges and was sentenced to complete a "residential program in a locked-down facility" and placed on supervised probation until he turned 18, and ordered to register as a sex offender in Virginia.
 Loudoun County Juvenile Judge Court Judge Pamela L. Brooks said she had never previously ordered a minor to register as a sex offender, stating, "You scare me.
 What I read in those reports scared me and should scare families and scare society.
 You need a lot of help."
 The perpetrator apologized to the two victims in court.
 Judge Brooks said that there was a third victim who had not come forward to press charges.

 Later that month, Brooks decided against placing the perpetrator on the sex offender registry, due to the offender's young age and data indicating that teenagers placed on the registry go on to have higher recidivism rates.

+In October 2023, one of the victims filed a lawsuit against the school district for $30 million, alleging that school officials failed to heed warning signs about her attacker and attempted to cover up her sexual assault.